nemomobile-graveyard/libmeegotouch/mgen/tests/README.txt

-These files are to test for regressions when regexes are changed in duigen.
+These files are to test for regressions when regexes are changed in mgen.

 For example:

-../duigen --model duigentest.h
+../mgen --model mgentest.h
-git diff gen_duigentestdata.{cpp,h}
+git diff gen_mgentestdata.{cpp,h}